danielkrupinski/Osiris/README.md

 Then change build configuration to `Release | x86` and simply press **Build solution**.

-If everything went right you should receive `Osiris.dll`  binary file.
+If everything went right you should receive the `Osiris.dll`  binary file.

 ### Loading / Injecting into game process

 Open your favorite [DLL injector](https://en.wikipedia.org/wiki/DLL_injection) and just inject `Osiris.dll` into `csgo.exe` process.

-When injected, menu is openable under `INSERT` key.
+When injected, menu is openable under the `INSERT` key.

 ### Further optimizations
 If your CPU supports AVX / AVX2 / AVX-512 instruction set, you can enable it in project settings.
 This should result in more performant code, optimized for your CPU.
 Currently SSE2 instructions are selected in project settings.